Covid vaccine programme rolling on

 For over 200 years vaccines have done a fantastic job ridding us of diseases such as smallpox, diptheria, etc. If Salk had produced his vaccine before I caught polio, I would have avoided a lifetime of disability.
 But I blessed the anti-rabies vaccine that saved my life when I was bitten by a rabid dog.

-But I also grew up in a circle that was heavily involved in raising funds to get compensation for babies who suffered in the Thalidomide crisis, so have learnt to be wary when a new drug appears.
-I don’t take a new drug without asking if I might suffer side effects, especially after having side effects from cancer drugs (major heart problems, losing sight of one eye, etc).
+But I also grew up in a circle that was heavily involved in raising funds to get compensation for those who suffered from Thalidomide, so have learnt to be wary when a new drug appears.
+I don’t take a new one without asking about possible side effects.

 Anyone who has been treated with the cocktail of drugs cancer patients are given, or who has a history of allergies should check before taking any new drug.
-With the massive vaccination programme rolling out globally there are bound to be some reactions, but when one tries to ask sensible questions before having the vaccine, the NHS doesn’t have the answer.
+With the massive vaccination programme rolling out globally there are bound to be some reactions.

-MHRA say talk to your doctor, pharmacist or nurse before you are given the vaccine if you have: concerns.
-However, to my mind, if you have had a bad allergic reaction in the past, it might be sensible to make an appointment to talk this over, especially if you have .
+MHRA say talk to your doctor, pharmacist or nurse before you are given the vaccine if you have concerns.
+However, if you have had an allergic reaction in the past, it might be sensible to make an appointment to talk this over,

-- ever had a serious allergic reaction to some medicines, household products or cosmetics. https://www.nhs.uk/conditions/coronavirus-covid-19/coronavirus-vaccination/coronavirus-vaccine/?gclid=CjwKCAiAl4WABhAJEiwATUnEFwIxNfIf6V21-qVO6DK9pvyK1h5rdCjht8TM6DAsih2h6XhPMpW4cRoCjNcQAvD_BwE
+- If you ever had a serious allergic reaction to medicines, household products or cosmetics. https://www.nhs.uk/conditions/coronavirus-covid-19/coronavirus-vaccination/coronavirus-vaccine/?gclid=CjwKCAiAl4WABhAJEiwATUnEFwIxNfIf6V21-qVO6DK9pvyK1h5rdCjht8TM6DAsih2h6XhPMpW4cRoCjNcQAvD_BwE

-- ever had a severe allergic reaction or breathing problems after any other vaccine injection or after you were given COVID-19 mRNA Vaccine BNT162b2 in the past.
+- ever had a severe allergic reaction or breathing problems after any other vaccine injection or if you were given COVID-19 mRNA Vaccine BNT162b2 in the past.